 Upon receipt of the survey, report, and maps MHPC will review the submission for completeness and accuracy and either accept or reject the project.

 A. If the survey forms, maps, survey report and matrix are sufficient, MHPC will approve it as complete.
-At this time the consultant must then submit the hard copy survey with survey report, maps, matrix, negatives, CD, and index, along with a cover letter to MHPC to start formal review of the survey and finding of effects.
+At this time the consultant must then submit the hard copy survey with survey report, maps, matrix, negatives (if required), CD, and index, along with a cover letter to MHPC to start formal review of the survey and finding of effects.

 B. If the survey forms, report, and maps are insufficient or incomplete, MHPC will reject the project (with attached comments) and request the Consultant make the corrections/additions.
 The Consultant will correct the survey and/or report and resubmit to MHPC for review.
-Once MHPC accepts the survey, maps, survey report and matrix as complete, then the hard copy survey, with maps, report, matrix, negatives, CD, and index, along with a cover letter can be submitted to MHPC to start formal review of the survey and finding of effects., as described in paragraph 5.4.A (above).
+Once MHPC accepts the survey, maps, survey report and matrix as complete, then the hard copy survey, with maps, report, matrix, negatives (if required), CD, and index, along with a cover letter can be submitted to MHPC to start formal review of the survey and finding of effects., as described in paragraph 5.4.A (above).

 5.5 MHPC Archives a Survey